openMetaAnalysis/Cell-therapy-and-heart-failure/README.md

 # Cell therapy for left ventricular dysfunction or heart failure
-A mini living systematic review
+A limited living systematic review

 **Clinical summary:** This meta-analysis suggests that clinical intervention *__* effective.